 21% shade from the hot summer sun.

 built exclusion frames are designed to make this easy and effective, but

 I use them sparingly trying to build a balanced community of pollinating and predatory insects

 and other flying creatures by growing herbs and flowering plants to attract them.

 insect pollinators must be allowed access to flowers.
 So flowering

 plants are left uncovered except when conditions demand extra protection

 from extreme weather.

-be fitted quickly over the Vegenet (if fitted), using the frame's comprehensive array of hooking
+be fitted quickly when conditions demand, using the frame's comprehensive array of hooking

 and snails are excluded from Ecobeds using perimeter barriers of self adhesive copper strip.
 This tape is bonded tothe external perimeter of each bed,